An Introduction to the OpenTelemetry Protocol (OTLP)

 attributes

-(key/value pairs) providing additional context. - Can include events (
+(key/value pairs) which follow the semantic attribute conventions to help provide additional context. - Can include events (

 Event